 Introduction

 In today’s digital economy, businesses of all sizes need to accept online payments seamlessly.
 Whether you’re running an e-commerce store, a subscription-based service, or a SaaS platform, integrating a payment gateway ensures that transactions are processed securely and efficiently.
 A well-integrated payment gateway enhances customer experience, safeguards sensitive payment information, and streamlines business operations.
-This guide provides a step-by-step breakdown of how payment gateways work and how to integrate them into your website or app.
+This guide provides a step-by-step breakdown of how payment gateway integration works and how to do payment gateway integration into your website or app.

 A payment gateway acts as a middleman between a business and a financial institution, enabling secure online transactions.
 It plays a crucial role in verifying payment details, preventing fraud, and ensuring funds are transferred correctly.
 When a customer makes a payment on a website or mobile app, the payment gateway encrypts the data and securely sends it to the acquiring bank.
 The bank then processes the transaction and sends a response—either approving or declining the payment—back to the payment gateway, which then notifies the business.